-Guest Riders Methacton School District will no longer allow "Guest Riders" on a bus.
+Guest Riders Methacton School District does not allow "Guest Riders" on a bus.
 A "Guest Rider" is an individual who is riding home on a bus that is not their assigned bus.
 Students must ride their assigned bus home.

 Bus Rules for Safety and Conduct (Board Policy 218: Student Discipline)